-Eye Banking involves the identification of appropriate deceased donors, obtaining consent from the donor family, tissue collection, assessment and processing.
-This leads to distribution of tissue to trained Eye surgeons.
-The goal is to provide the best quality disease-free tissue for corneal transplantation to benefit the needlessly Corneal blind so that may see.
+Eye banking involves identifying appropriate deceased donors, obtaining consent from the donor family, collecting tissue and assessing and processing.
+Banked tissues can then be distributed to trained eye surgeons.
+The goal is to provide the best-quality, disease-free tissue for corneal transplantation to restore sight to the needlessly corneal blind.

-Successful Eye Banking occurs with appropriate National and Provincial [State] Legislation that supports Organ and Tissue Transplantation.
-These programs are culturally sensitive.
-As well, they require a basic health care system with appropriate infrastructure.
-Health Care Professionals include trained dedicated managers, technicians, counsellors and surgeons who are key to a successful Eye Banking program.
-In addition, capital investments in equipment must be made specific to an Eye Bank lab.
-Governance policies with a focus on Quality and outcome assessment with a not-for-profit approach are necessary.
-This ensures that all patients regardless of financial resources may have access to this sight-saving procedure.
+Successful eye banking requires appropriate national and state/provincial legislation to support organ and tissue transplantation.
+These programs can be culturally sensitive and also require a basic health care system with appropriate infrastructure.
+Health care professionals including trained managers, technicians, counsellors and surgeons are all key to a successful eye banking program.
+In addition, capital investments in equipment must be made specific to an eye bank lab.
+Governance policies with a focus on quality and outcome assessment with a not-for-profit approach are necessary.
+This ensures that all patients have access to this sight-saving procedure, regardless of financial resources.